UbuntuBudgie/budgie-artwork/README.md

 budgie-artwork
 ==========================

-16.10 development for Ubuntu Budgie
+17.04 development for Ubuntu Budgie

 Contains all artwork for Ubuntu including LightDM and its greeter

-remix-greeter by @The5heepdev